Our Mission Statement at Most Holy Redeemer

 As a parish community, we celebrate God’s loving presence in our lives.
 In worship and sacrament, especially the Eucharist, we are nurtured and challenged to extend God’s kingdom of justice, truth, love and peace by growing in the spirit of Jesus, the Most Holy Redeemer.

 Fr.
-Matt’s Weekly Message
+Jack’s Weekly Message